-There were also those who said “Hearing fujyoshi talking about BL has become common”.
-Amiya Yuuki (37) works as a representative of the non-profit organization Bubbling (NPO法人バブリング) which supports people wishing to come out to their loved ones.
-He works with two fujyoshi, and he often gets BL comic recommendations from them.
+There were also those who said, “Hearing fujoshi talking about BL has become common”.
+Thirty-seven-year-old Amiya Yuuki works as a representative of the non-profit organization Bubbling (NPO法人バブリング) which supports people wishing to come out to their loved ones.
+He works with two fujoshi, and he often gets BL comic recommendations from them.

 At an event held in October of last year, they displayed three comics related to coming out, two of which were BL.